computational-psychology/stimupy/README.md

   exactly as described in the original manuscripts (including experimental data)
 - *build* new stimulus sets or benchmarks (e.g. for testing computational models), and easily add them to `stimupy`
-- *support* vision science by providing a large,openly-available and flexible battery of relevant stimulus functions
+- *support* vision science by providing a large, openly-available and flexible battery of relevant stimulus functions
-- *unify and automate* stimulus creation
+- *unify* and *automate* stimulus creation
 - be [**FAIR**](https://doi.org/10.1038/s41597-022-01710-x):
   **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable